What is OKR?

 As mentioned, in OKR, everyone participates in planning, tracking, and assessment.
 Everyone learns commitment and accountability.
 These are all disciplines that are important for future managerial positions.
 Anyone participating in OKR is essentially training to be a manager.

 Running a business is tough.
 A lot of internal and external factors create headwinds for a CEO.
-They acknowledge change is needed, but habits and culture become entrenched over the years, and they feel stuck.
+They acknowledge change is needed, but habits become entrenched over the years, and they feel stuck.

 Feel free to contact us on how OKR can benefit your company.